mandiberg/printwikipedia/README.md

 3. Cap all volumes at 700 pages (split and save entries that exceed the 700th page)
 4. Correct Right-To-Left languages (Hebrew and Arabic), and make sure Joined languages (Arabic) are doing so

+##Other READMEs
+All other READMEs live in the folder meta-and-documentation.
+Use the main README.txt to learn how to set up this project UPLOAD_README.txt is how to set up the upload process and things to watch out for during the upload.
+REFACTORING_README.txt is notes for future developers on some overall issues/bugs that need to be solved and other advice.

 ##Other URLs

 - www.printwikipedia.com